Exterior Paint or Stain Part One: The Preliminary Inspection

-Because we repaint our homes on an average of every fifteen years, most homeowners will paint the exterior of their home a few times in life.
-Each time offers an opportunity to think about updating the colors, or comes about when the owner is tired of looking at chipping paint.
-Once it's time to start work, making smart choices means owners can wait another fifteen years or more without thinking about it, knowing they made the right calls.
+Because we repaint our homes an average of every fifteen years, most homeowners will paint the exterior of their homes a few times in life.
+Each time offers an opportunity to think about updating the colors or comes about when the owner is tired of looking at chipping paint.
+Once it’s time to start work, making smart choices means owners can wait another fifteen years or more without thinking about it, knowing they made the right calls.

 How do those 300-year-old barns survive without paint?
 Even if the wood has aged and acquired antique character, the lack of rot on those structures can be remarkable.
 And therein lies the most important question before starting to plan: what kind of wood makes up the exterior trim of the house to paint?

-Once the type of exterior wood is established, that will help the choice of whether stain or paint is ideal for each surface.
+Once the type of exterior wood is established, that will help in the choice of whether stain or paint is ideal for each surface.
 Owners might decide to stain the trim and paint the rest, or vice versa.
-Stain is more common on new wood because over time, moisture soaks in patterns wood exteriors.
+Stain is more common on new wood because, over time, moisture soaks in patterns of wood exteriors.
 It begins to look significantly less consistent as it ages.

-For those who are into that type of "character," they might enjoy seeing the patterns and pigments change between now and the next time they paint.
-But for someone with any doubt at all, it's a considerable commitment to choose without absolute certainty that could last fifteen years.
+For those who are into that type of “character” might enjoy seeing the patterns and pigments change between now and the next time they paint.
+But for someone with any doubt at all, it’s a considerable commitment to choose without absolute certainty that could last fifteen years.

 Cleaning is not just an aesthetic issue, although no client would like the texture of the paint if painters didn’t clean the house before applying the paint coats.
 An exterior paint job is such a lasting investment that problems with the wood itself could accidentally be covered up unless it’s examined when the opportunity presents itself.